Thadzy/Thadzy-Obsidian/2D, 3D Motion.md

 date: 2025-03-02
 ---
 ## Introduction
 2D and 3D motion refer to the change in position or orientation of a body over time.
 Motion can be classified into different types, including translation motion (see more in [[Kinematics]]).
-It also involves [[Vectors]] to represent direction and includes concepts such as [[Circular Motion]] and [[Projectile Motion]].
+It also involves [[Vector]] to represent direction and includes concepts such as [[Circular Motion]] and [[Projectile Motion]].

 ![[Pasted image 20250103172935.png | 600]]
 ## Equation